GPIO boot mode

 The various boot modes are attempted in the numerical order of the GPIO lines, i.e. SD0, then SD1, then NAND and so on.

 SD0 is the Broadcom SD card / MMC interface.
 When the boot ROM within the SoC runs, it always connects SD0 to the built-in microSD card slot.
 On Compute Modules with an eMMC device, SD0 is connected to that; on the Compute Module Lite SD0 is available on the edge connector and connects to the microSD card slot in the CMIO carrier board.
 SD1 is the Arasan SD card / MMC interface which is also capable of SDIO.
-All Raspberry Pi models with built-in wifi use SD1 to connect to the wifi chip via SDIO.
+All Raspberry Pi models with built-in wireless LAN use SD1 to connect to the wireless chip via SDIO.

 The default pull resistance on the GPIO lines is 50K ohm, as documented on page 102 of the BCM2835 ARM peripherals datasheet.
 A pull resistance of 5K ohm is recommended to pull a GPIO line up: this will allow the GPIO to function but not consume too much power.